Gesee-y/Cruise/src/ecs/README.md

 - **Rollback friendly**: Cruise ECS use hibitsets to track changes, this allow to track changes for a components just by diffing 2 hibitset (which is basically a `xor`)

-- **Granular concurrency**: Using `LockTree` using TRWLocks that allows to locks specific fields of an object for Read/Write
+- **Granular concurrency**: Using `LockTree` using RWLocks that allows to locks specific fields of an object for Read/Write

 ```nim
 var positions = world.get(Position)